Discovering What's Out There with SSDP

 An SSDP node is either a root device or control point.
 A root device offers one or more SSDP services; a control point uses SSDP services.

-When a root device is responding to a discovery message it does so by sending a unicast (to a single specific node) message directly to the control point.
+When a root device responds to a discovery message, it does so by sending a unicast (to a single specific node) message directly to the control point.

 SSDP messages fall into two categories:

-This post is mainly concerned with Discovery messages but to ensure that we have the fullest possible understanding of SSDP I'll cover Advertisement messages as well (feel free to skip the Advertisement section).
+This post is mainly concerned with Discovery messages, but to ensure that we have the fullest possible understanding of SSDP, I will also cover Advertisement messages (feel free to skip the Advertisement section).

 Discovery